jeremyhansen/rooksguide-cplusplus/README.md

 * The cpp.tex file is the core of the project, and the place where all the chapters are inserted via `\input{}`

-* chap_advancedarith.tex is a decent place to see a fairly well-developed chapter

 * Chapter `\sections` should be designated with `\LevelD{My section}` and `\subsections` with `\LevelE{My subsection}`

 * Bits of code and symbols within a sentence should be placed within a `\Code{…}`.
-(Note that this has changed from `\texttt`!)
 So should program output, which should appear on its own line.

 * Code listings that stand on their own (and pseudocode) should be put in